Umbrella (song): Cover versions and remixes

 Then-upcoming singer Marié Digby recorded an acoustic version of "Umbrella" which was released August 3, 2007, as the debut single from her Hollywood Records Start Here EP and included as the closing track on Digby's debut album Unfold.

 Italian band Vanilla Sky released a punk cover of the song on their 2007 album Changes.

-Swedish metal band Lillasyster covered the song on their 2007 album Hjärndöd Musik För En Hjärndöd Generation, and it peaked at #20 on the Swedish charts.
+Swedish metal band Lillasyster covered the song on their 2007 album Hjärndöd Musik För En Hjärndöd Generation, and it peaked at No. 20 on the Swedish charts.

 Sam Smith recorded the song during their Live at the Spectator concert in 2008 and it is also part of the soundtrack to the documentary film Sam Smith Diva Boy, which was a portrait of Sam 2007–2009.

 American rock band Train covered the song in 2010 and was released in the deluxe edition of their album Save Me, San Francisco.

 For her debut album a.k.a Cassandra, Filipina singer and actress KC Concepcion covered the song in English, while singer Miss Ganda recorded a version in Filipino entitled "Payong" (which means umbrella in Filipino).
 Singer and actress Mandy Moore sang an acoustic version of the song in 2007 and its video on YouTube has more than 6.6 million views by January 2019.

 Pop-punk outfit All Time Low covered the song for the 2008 Fearless Records compilation album Punk Goes Crunk, and Welsh rock band Manic Street Preachers produced their own version of "Umbrella", which was originally recorded for the album NME Awards 2008.
 Produced in celebration of the Shockwaves NME Awards 2008 and Big Gig, that album was given free with a special souvenir box set of the magazine NME on February 27.
 Two additional versions (acoustic and Grand Slam mix) were later made available on iTunes, and the trio is now released together on an Umbrella EP; a video for the cover is available on the band's official website.